WeifengDong/Project-ideas-of-my-master-s-degree/Idea 1.md

 ### **Implementation of Recommendation System**

-I think it can be realized by **Bayesian Personalized Ranking (BPR)**, which is what you're interested in, and the core technology of the software.
+I think it can be realized by **Bayesian Personalized Ranking (BPR)**, which is the core technology of the software.

 Bayesian Personalized Ranking provides different ranking lists for different users and information, which is exactly what is needed for this project.
 As a pairwise approach, it also has better accuracy and robustness.